eryk-urbanski/ship-fleet-manager/README.md

 Ship Fleet Management Application written in C++.

-Each ship has its own global unique IMO number, a name, length and width, current position (longitude and latitude), cargo in a form of containers or tanks and a maximum load.
-Containers have a sender, an addressee, cargo description and weight.
-Tanks are permanently installed on ships, each has its own capacity value and can be filled with one of two different types of fuel: Diesel or Heavy Fuel, each of those types being characterized by a different density.
+Each ship has its own global unique IMO number, name, length and width, current position (latitude and longitude), cargo in the form of containers or tanks and maximum load.
+Containers have information about the sender, addressee, cargo description and weight.
+Tanks are permanently installed on ships, each has its capacity and can be filled with one of two different types of fuel: Diesel or Heavy Fuel, each of those types being characterized by a different density.

 ## Features
- - Basic functionalities enabling ship fleet management
+ - **Basic functionalities enabling ship fleet management**:
-   - adding ships of two types, listed below, to the fleet
+   - **Adding ships of two types to the fleet**:
-     - container ship
-     - tanker ship
+     - **Container Ship**: Allows containers management
+     - **Tanker Ship**: Supports operations on permanently installed tanks
-   - ship position update, maintaining the position history
+   - **Ship position update**: Maintains the position history
-   - loading containers onto container ships
+   - **Loading containers onto container ships**: Facilitates cargo management
-   - unloading containers from container ships
+   - **Unloading containers from container ships**: Manages cargo offloading
-   - refueling tanks permanently installed on tanker ships
+   - **Refueling tanks on tanker ships**: Ensures fuel management of tanks permanently installed on tanker ships
-   - emptying tanks
+   - **Emptying tanks**: Manages the emptying process of fuel tanks
- - Unit testing support, through GoogleTest
+ - **REPL Console Interface**: Provides an interactive command-line interface that lets users execute commands in a read-eval-print loop
+ - **Unit Testing Support**: Implemented through GoogleTest to ensure the reliability and correctness of the software